awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-directory-setup.md

 1. Review the fleet configuration and choose **Create**\.

-1. Complete the remaining steps in [Create AppStream 2\.0 Fleets and Stacks](set-up-stacks-fleets.md) so that your fleet is associated with a stack and running\.
+1. Complete the remaining steps in [Create an AppStream 2\.0 Fleet and Stack](set-up-stacks-fleets.md) so that your fleet is associated with a stack and running\.

 ## Step 4: Configure SAML 2\.0<a name="active-directory-setup-saml"></a>